cemrehancavdar/sloppy-json/docs/detection.md

 - **False negatives**: Unusual patterns might not be detected
 - **Context-dependent**: Some issues only manifest during parsing

-For critical applications, consider using `permissive()` mode or manually configuring options based on known LLM behavior.
+For critical applications, consider using default permissive mode or manually configuring options based on known LLM behavior.